brammittendorff/automaticly-reopen-issue-gitlab/README.md

 GITLAB_API_URL="https://gitlab.com/api/v4/projects/support%2Fbot"
 ```

-Note: remember if you are using this url to make sure you will use instead of a `/` the character `%2F`.
+- Note: remember if you are using this url to make sure you will use instead of a `/` the character `%2F`.

+- Note: if you want to set the x-gitlab-token to make sure unauthorized people can not use this webhook you can use the env variable: `GITLAB_X_TOKEN`

 ## Installing the packages